Stremio/stremio-addons/sip/p2p.md

 Simplest form of that is just to send a unique, anonymous UID as an HTTP header when fetching content.

+This can be achieved by an universal API in `stremio-addons-client` to set header for every request (for example `X-User-ID`)

 ## Bridge from BitTorrent/HTTP

 Consider an easy way of allowing files to be replicated over IPFS from sources like HTTP and BitTorrent *dynamically*.
 Dynamically means we wouldn't need the full file at once in order to upload it to IPFS.